 13.7 The Customer irrevocably appoints WHMMT as the Customer’s true and lawful attorney/s to perform all necessary acts to give effect to the provisions of this clause and clause 12 including, but not limited to, signing any document on the Customer’s behalf.

 13.8 This clause and clauses 2, 3, 12 and 15 shall survive any termination or expiry of this agreement and so shall any other clause that is intended by implication to survive termination.

 Contact Details and Notice

-14.2 Notice: Notices shall be served to the email or postal address provided in the Customer’s berth rental agreement or by being attached to the vessel.
+14.2.
+Notice: Notices shall be served to the email or postal address provided in the Customer’s berth rental agreement or licence by being attached to the vessel.
 Where a notice is served by email, it shall be deemed to have been received upon being sent.
 Posted notices will be deemed to have been received three days following being sent.
 A notice will be delivered when attached to the vessel with a photo confirming the time and date of attachment.

 Compliance with New Zealand Law

 15.1 You agree to comply with all New Zealand laws and local authority bylaws and regulations.